nathanialaodell/skeetersweeper/README.md

 ## Examples
 ---

-Downloading precipitation, temp mean, min, and max data for the entire United States; this is the default functionality:
+Creating a .tif for precipitation, temp mean, min, and max data for the entire United States; this is the default functionality:

 ```{r}